ElBarbs/CART315/Process/Journal.md

 ### Description

 We added more furniture to the playable area and merged it with the HUD.
 I wrote a script to spawn NPCs and used the "AI Navigation" package to create a NavigationMesh that allows them to know where they are able to go in the playable area.
-I need to find a way of making them move naturally, to interact with the environement and to express their emotions.
+For now, they don't have any walking animation.
+For next week, I need to find a way of making them move naturally, to interact with the environement and to express their emotions.

 ### Images